rakshith-co/studioveo/README.md

-# VeoVision Indexer
+# Revspot Vision

-VeoVision Indexer is an AI-powered application designed to automatically analyze and tag real estate videos.
+Revspot Vision is an AI-powered application designed to automatically analyze and tag real estate videos.
 It extracts a representative frame from each video, uses AI to generate a descriptive and searchable filename, and allows you to sync your video library directly from Google Drive.

 ## Features

 - **AI-Powered Tagging**: Automatically generates descriptive filenames based on video content.
 - **Direct Upload**: Upload videos directly from your computer.
-- **Google Drive Sync**: Connect your Google Drive and automatically process videos from a `VeoVision-Uploads` folder.
+- **Google Drive Sync**: Connect your Google Drive and automatically process videos from a `RevspotVision-Uploads` folder.
 - **Tag Refinement**: Manually refine the AI-generated tags to improve accuracy.
 - **Video Playback**: Instantly preview your videos within the app.
 - **Save to Drive**: Rename files in Google Drive with the new AI-generated tags with a single click.